Replenysh raises a $2 million seed round to streamline recycling for buyers and sellers – TechCrunch

 “The response to our technology and services has been exciting,” founder Mark Armen told TechCrunch.
 “Recycling centers benefit from our rate discovery, price transparency, and workflow automation tools – and we are just getting started.
 We envision a world where all materials circulate through an intelligent system of continual reuse, which brands, recycling centers, and collectors can tap into and propel.
 The result will be a regenerative economy that restores ecosystems, relationships, and value.”

 Replenysh is still a lean team, with an eight-person headcount (plus one intern).
 While it was founded and began working on pilots way back in 2016, the company says it really began work in earnest when it incorporated last year.
-The $2 million seed round is led by Kindred Ventures and Floodgate Fund, with plans to further build out the technologies and Replenysh’s network.
+The $2 million seed round is led by Kindred Ventures, Floodgate Fund and 122WEST, with plans to further build out the technologies and Replenysh’s network.